GitGudAlex/Heizungssteuerung/frontend/src/content/help/en/installation-guide.md

    Alternatively, download as a ZIP file and extract.
    ![Repository zip file](../resources/repo_zip.png)

-2. **Configuration of the environment variables**:
+2 **Configuration of the environment variables**:
-   To make the application operational, it is necessary to set the access data for the Fritz!Box and the Nextcloud calendar in the environment variables.
-To do this, the configuration file `./backend/.env.docker` must be adapted.
+   To make the application operational, it is necessary to set the access data for the Fritz!Box and the Nextcloud calendar in the environment variables (**env**ironment variables).
+To do this, the configuration file `./backend/.env.docker` must be adapted. `./backend/.env` is required for local development operation.

+   There is a shell-script in root that enables an easy setup for both environment files, `set_users.sh`.

    The following variables must be set, these should already exist: